SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 <a name="sproul" href="#contents" style="font-style:Italic;font-size:2.1em;color:Black;">Dr. R. C. Sproul</a>

-[**Robert Charles Sproul**](https://youtu.be/-HMb9YjRq8Q) (PhD, Whitefield Theological Seminary) was an American Presbyterian pastor, theologian, author, apologist, Bible teacher, as well as founder and chairman of [Ligonier Ministries](https://www.youtube.com/@LigonierMinistries).
+[**Robert Charles Sproul**](https://youtu.be/-HMb9YjRq8Q) (Ph.D., Whitefield Theological Seminary) was an American Presbyterian pastor, theologian, author, apologist, Bible teacher, as well as founder and chairman of [Ligonier Ministries](https://www.youtube.com/@LigonierMinistries).
 He was Professor of theology and apologetics, and Senior Chair of Systematic Theology at Reformed Theological Seminary in Jackson, Mississippi, and distinguished Professor of Systematic Theology and Apologetics at Knox Theological Seminary in Ft.
 Lauderdale, Florida.

 <!-- > When we talk about the order of salvation, we talk about the ordo salutis, we are talking not so much about the temporal order of things but rather a logical order of things.
 The difference between temporal priority and logical priority is this, when we say that justification is by faith alone we do not mean by that that a person has faith and then five years later is justified.
 No, the second that you have faith you are counted righteous by God and are covered with the robes of the righteousness of Christ and have all the benefits of justification.
 There is no time lapse in there, but yet we say that justification is by faith, meaning that faith comes logically before justification or we would say “faith is by  justification alone.”
 We know that justification does not precede faith, but faith precedes justification in terms of its logical order. -->